Qualifying for a Mortgage Loan

 How long have you had your current job?
 What sort of business are you in?
 How long have you lived in your current home?
 The answers to questions like these give lenders some insight into your personal character, and can help evaluate your suitability for a mortgage loan.

-Here’s an important tip to help you qualify for a mortgage: try not to change jobs within 6 – 8 months of making a home purchase, unless it is a promotion, or a career advancing move.
+Here’s an important tip to help you qualify for a mortgage: try not to change jobs within 6 to 8 months of making a home purchase, unless it is a promotion, or a career advancing move.
 Lenders want to see income stability when considering mortgage loan applications.

 Applying for a Pre-Approved Mortgage